Implementation

 associatedApplicationIdentifiers

-Use the following methods to check whether the card with specific primaryAccountNumberSuffix can be added to Apple Wallet:
+Check whether a card with a specific primaryAccountNumberSuffix can be added to Apple Wallet:

 • MeaPushProvisioning.canAddPaymentPass(withPrimaryAccountNumberSuffix:) (before iOS 13.4)